View Kathleen Kostelos's Obituary on norwichbulletin.com and share memories

 Kathleen Kostelos 1929 - 2019

-Norwich - NORWICH -Saturday, November 9, 2019.
+Norwich - Saturday, November 9, 2019.
 In 1954 at St. Sophia Greek Orthodox Church in New London, Kathleen married her loving husband James Kostelos who predeceased her 22 years ago.

 Kathleen is survived by her three children, Irene Kostelos of Marlborough, MA, Charles Kostelos and his fiancée Elaine Gallo of Salem and Evangelyn Peterson and her husband Alan of Trumbull: her seven grandchildren, Steven Godere and his wife Jennifer, Melissa Evangelous and her husband John, James Kostelos, William Kostelos, Anthony Gallo, Alex Peterson, Kristen Peterson, Katelyn Godere: a great-grandson John and many nieces and nephews.
 She is predeceased by her sister Lillian Demitry and two brothers, James and Alec Sackedis.
 Kathleen was born in Palmer, MA daughter of the late, Nicholas Sackedis and Evangelia (Alexander)Sackedis.
 She grew up in New London, before settling in Norwich in 1954